FlavioGazzetta/ISSIE-ADNVANCED-VENDING-MACHINE/README.md

 - Advanced logic design using ISSIE tools.
 - The integration of additional components like **ROM**, **custom comparators**, and **adder circuits**.

-Feel free to explore, modify, and contribute to this project!